-Kinetic and Gyrokinetic Models
+Kinetic and gyrokinetic models

 The kinetics group of the NMPP section works on the development and analysis of robust and efficient algorithms for numerical simulations of the kinetic equations, in its most general six-dimensional form as well as the gyrokinetics equations.
 Mostly particle-in-cell and semi-Lagrangian methods are developed, but Eulerian methods based on spectral discontinuous Galerkin are also under scrutiny.
 Moreover, the group works with the analysis of various approximations in the model and on verification.